kawu/hist-pl/website/README.md

 Where `srpsdp.bin` is a binary version of the dictionary created with the help of the [hist-pl][hist-pl] tool.
-You need to run this command from the current, `website` directory, since the server uses templates and stylesheets located in the `resouces` and `snaplets` directories.
+You need to run this command from the current, `website` directory, since the server uses templates and style sheets located in the `resources` and `snaplets` directories.
 You can set a custom port using the `-p` argument:

     hist-pl-website srpsdp.bin -p 10017